cozy-fox/mongo_ATS/README.md

 ## Install, build and test it

-This is another opiton to test ast_mongo;
+This is another option to test ast_mongo;

 1. `git clone https://github.com/minoruta/ast_mongo.git`
 2. Launch the [mongodb VM](mongodb) to make backend MongoDB service.